-Brazil says it’s ready to seek extradition of Bolsonaro ally

-RIO DE JANEIRO (AP) — A high-ranking Brazilian security official who flew to the U.S. before a riot that that some have called an attempted coup must return within three days or his country willl request his extradition, Brazil’s justice minister said Friday.
+Brazil prosecutors request Bolsonaro probe for inciting riot

+Otherwise, Bolsonaro has refrained from commenting on the election since his Oct.
+30 defeat.
+He repeatedly stoked doubt about the reliability of the nation’s electronic voting system in the run-up to the vote, filed a request afterward to annul millions of ballots cast using the machines and never conceded.

+Prosecutors argued that, although Bolsonaro posted the video after the riot, its content was sufficient to justify investigating his conduct beforehand.
+Bolsonaro deleted it the morning after he first posted it.

-The Supreme Court has issued an arrest warrant for the federal district’s former security chief in connection with the Jan.
-8 uprising in the capital, where supporters of former President Jair Bolsonaro stormed Congress, the top court and the presidential palace in an attempt to overturn election results.
-The administration of Luiz Inácio Lula da Silva, who defeated Bolsonaro in October, is investigating any complicity by people who paid to transport rioters to the capital and by local security personnel who may have stood aside and let the mayhem occur.
+Authorities are investigating who enabled Bolsonaro’s radical supporters to storm the Supreme Court, Congress and presidential palace in an attempt to overturn results of the October election.
+Targets include those who paid to transport rioters to the capital and local security personnel who may have stood aside to let the mayhem occur.

-His minister of institutional relations, Alexandre Padilha, said Thursday on Twitter that “the coup attempt was meticulously premeditated and sketched out” and that its authors will be punished.

-Much of the focus has centered on Anderson Torres, Bolsonaro’s former justice minister, who became the federal district’s security chief on Jan.
+Much of the attention thus far has focused on Anderson Torres, Bolsonaro’s former justice minister, who became the federal district’s security chief on Jan.
 2, and was in the U.S. on the day of the riot.

 The Supreme Court’s Justice Alexandre de Moraes ordered Torres’ arrest this week and has opened an investigation into his actions, which he characterized as “neglect and collusion.”
 In his decision, which was made public Friday, de Moraes said that Torres fired subordinates and left the country before the riot, an indication that he was deliberately laying the groundwork for the unrest.

+The court also issued an arrest warrant for the former security chief, and he must return within three days or Brazil willl request his extradition, Justice Minister Flávio Dino said Friday.

+“If by next week his appearance hasn’t been confirmed, of course we will use mechansims of international legal cooperation.
+We will trigger procedures next week to carry out his extradition,” Dino said.

 Torres has denied wrongdoing, and said Jan.
 10 on Twitter that he would interrupt his vacation to return to Brazil and present his defense.
 Three days later, that has yet to occur.